 Desiccant dryers have two vessels filled with hygroscopic material that adsorbs water vapor.
 The two vessels alternate in drying the air and regenerating (removing the water vapor).

 The towers alternate air contents and can be heated during regeneration to increase moisture extraction properties.
-Desiccant dryers often remove almost 100% of moisture in the air system, which is ideal for high-purity applications.
+Desiccant dryers often remove almost 100% of the moisture in the air system, which is ideal for high-purity applications.

 Using a semi-permeable membrane, this style of dryer separates water from the air, then ports the water out of the system.
 Membrane dryers are lower cost but are less efficient than desiccant dryers.